firebird631/siis/doc/commands.md

 All parameters are mandatory excepted (force).

-The behavior will depend of the strategy/appliance, but without using the force argument the trigger will be executed locally by SiiS, no reduce-order will be placed/modified, no position will be amended.
+The behavior will depend on the strategy/appliance, but without using the force argument the trigger will be executed locally by SiiS, no reduce-order will be placed/modified, no position will be amended.

-Using force argument it will create the stop-market reduce-order for the trade, or modifiy the stop-loss price if its a position.
+Using force argument it will create the stop-market reduce-order for the trade, or modify the stop-loss price if it is a position.

-Some strategies could modify dynamically the stop-loss target, locally or on broker side, then some strategies could overrided used defined value, some others will detect the user intention and will not interfers with user manual changes.
+Some strategies could modify dynamically the stop-loss target, locally or on broker side, then some strategies could override used defined value, some others will detect the user intention and will not interfere with user manual changes.

 Example :

 ```:SL my-strat BTCUSD 2 86000 force```

-will motify the stop-loss price of the trade 2 to 8600$ and force to do it on broker side.
+will modify the stop-loss price of the trade 2 to 8600$ and force to do it on broker side.

 ## Modify Take Profit ##